Contact Lens Evaluations and Fittings

 - Give your eyes a break from contacts at least one full day a week to ensure proper oxygen nourishment gets to the cornea.

-- In contact lens care it is important to ALWAYS wash your hands before handling your contact lenses.
+- With proper contact lens care it is important to ALWAYS wash your hands before handling your contact lenses.

 - See your Optometrist right away if your eyes/contact lenses are uncomfortable, irritated, painful, or if your vision is blurry.